-- Experiment to deduce mathematical relationship between factors affecting pressure due to solid and fluid to apply its concept in daily life. - Investigate and design a functional prototype to elucidate the application of Pascal's law in various hydraulic machines. - Explain the exchange of heat between the system and surrounding to design a calorimeter to verify the principle of calorimetry. - Analyse and compare the specific heat capacity of substances to make the right choice of materials for specific purposes such as high specific heat capacity material as utensils. - Illustrate the latent heat of fusion and vaporization through experimentation and relate concept to the natural phenomena.
+- Experiment to deduce mathematical relationship between factors affecting pressure due to solid and fluid to apply its concept in daily life. - Investigate and design a functional prototype to elucidate the application of Pascal's law in various hydraulic machines. - Explain the exchange of heat between the system and surrounding to design a calorimeter to verify the principle of calorimetry. - Analyse and compare the specific heat capacity of substances to make the right choice of materials for specific purposes such as high specific heat capacity material as coolant and low specific heat capacity material as utensils. - Illustrate the latent heat of fusion and vaporization through experimentation and relate concept to the natural phenomena.